johnnyhawk02/now-next-app/PROJECT_STRUCTURE.md

   - `title: string`: The title to display in the app bar.
   - `onEditModeToggle: () => void`: Callback to toggle edit mode.
   - `isEditMode: boolean`: Current state of edit mode.
-  - `autoAnnounce: boolean`: Current state of auto-announce feature.
-  - `onToggleAutoAnnounce: () => void`: Callback to toggle auto-announce.
-  - `onVoiceChange: () => void`: Placeholder for future voice selection functionality.
 - **Responsibilities:**
   - Displays the application title.
-  - Renders toggle switches for Edit Mode and Auto-Announce features.
+  - Renders toggle switch for Edit Mode.
-  - Calls back to `App.tsx` when toggles are changed.
+  - Calls back to `App.tsx` when toggle is changed.

 ### ActivityCard Component
 - **Files:** `components/ActivityCard.tsx`, `components/ActivityCard.module.css`